 defor German.
 Browsers will identify that the content is written in German.

 Allow Full Screen Mode

 The URL parameter must be specified for this macro to work.

-The Iframe macro shows a blank area instead of imported content, as seen in the example above.
+The Iframe macro shows a blank area instead of imported content.
 This Iframe used to work as expected but now shows a blank box.